-We will seek to impose clearly documented requirements for securing the green impacts expected from each of our loans and investments, and we will monitor those impacts on a continuing basis over the life of that loan or investment.
+We will seek to impose clearly documented requirements for securing the green impacts expected from each of our relevant green investments, and we will monitor those impacts on a continuing basis over the life of that relevant green investments.

-The nature and extent of monitoring will depend on the characteristics of the investment (including its sector and size), as detailed in the relevant industry sector in our Green Investment Policy.

-Monitoring will be based on regular reports from the recipient of funding in accordance with the requirements imposed within the relevant financing documentation.
-Our requirements will be primarily designed to enable us to engage with the borrower and other relevant parties, so that we can confirm whether the loan or investment is delivering its projected green impact.
-This will be supplemented by site visits, or by independent assurance or verification, together with third- party sources of information as appropriate.
+The nature and extent of monitoring will depend on the characteristics of the relevant green investment (including its sector and size), as detailed in the relevant industry sector in the Green Investment Policy.
+Monitoring will be based on regular reports from the borrower or investee in accordance with the requirements imposed within the relevant financing documentation.
+Our requirements will be primarily designed to enable us to engage with the borrower or investee and other relevant parties, so that we can confirm whether the relevant green investments is delivering its projected green impact.
+This will be supplemented by site visits, or by independent assurance or verification, together with third-party sources of information as appropriate.